Shubhamx18/docker-workbench/05-Networking/docker-networking.md

 # "frontend" can now reach "backend" and "database" by name
 ```

-Docker provides **automatic DNS resolution** — container names are used as hostnames directly.
+Docker provides automatic DNS resolution — container names are used as hostnames directly.

 ---

-## 🌍 Host Network
+## Host Network

 The container shares the host machine's full network stack: